ECMWFCode4Earth/diffusion-models-for-weather-prediction/README.md

 2. `git submodule update`

 ### Data download:
-- Our code requires the WeatherBench to be downloaded as described in their [repository](https://github.com/pangeo-data/WeatherBench/tree/master).
+- Our code requires the WeatherBench to be downloaded as described in [this repository](https://github.com/pangeo-data/WeatherBench/tree/master).
 We tested the 5.625° and 2.8125° resolutions.

 ### Setup:
 - Setting up conda environments.
 We create 3 environments, the requirements of each of them are contained in a .yml file.
 Run `conda env create -f <env_config_file>` to create each environment.